inkytonik/skink/Vagrant.md

     vagrant ssh

 to get a shell session on the VM.
-You will be the user "vagrant" with /home/vagrant as its home directory.
+You will be the user "ubuntu" with /home/ubuntu as its home directory.

 * Find the Skink repo